ryan840919/STAS-Detection/README.md

 We [split the data](./Split_the_data_PS.ipynb) into train set and validation set, which the ratio is about 9:1, notice that we also split the labels.txt files into these sets to match each figures after converting the xml files to txt files.

 ## Training
+We use Yolov5 to [train and validate](./YOLOv5_PS.ipynb) the figures. we also record these results on [Weights & Bias](https://wandb.ai/), which can visulize the training results in a more intuitive way.

+## Postprocess
+### Prediction and Ground True
+We label out the [prediciton and ground true](./Prediction_and_Ground_true.ipynb), which also include the false_positive and false_negative that are defined by IOU, in this way, we can visulize specific the importment part and analyze these area.

+### Analysis
+We [analyze](./Analysis.ipynb) the false_positive and false_negative area's size and color element, and also devide them by their score.